No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Introduction

 However, the quality of these pseudo-labels is often unknown a priori, and the naive approach of treating them as true standard labels can lead to erroneous conclusions.
-Prediction-Powered Inference (PPI) \citep{angelopoulos2023prediction} proposes an estimator that is unbiased for any set of pseudo-labels, by using the small labeled dataset (on which pseudo-labels can also be obtained) to estimate and correct for any pseudo-label bias.
+Prediction-Powered Inference (PPI) \cite{angelopoulos2023prediction} proposes an estimator that is unbiased for any set of pseudo-labels, by using the small labeled dataset (on which pseudo-labels can also be obtained) to estimate and correct for any pseudo-label bias.
 While PPI is unbiased, it is not guaranteed to improve variance / statistical efficiency, particularly when the pseudo-labels have weak correlation with the true labels.
 To this end, \citet{angelopoulos2023ppi++} proposed Power-Tuned PPI (PPI++), which uses the labeled dataset to infer the pseudo/true label correlation and discount the pseudo-labels if this correlation is small.
-Informed by analysis showing that the (asymptotic) variance of PPI++ is never greater than the variance of the \emph{classical} estimator that only uses the labeled examples, they note (emphasis added) \begin{displayquote} \textit{[our] methods automatically adapt to the quality of available predictions, yielding easy-to-compute confidence sets\ldots that \textbf{always improve on classical intervals using only the labeled data.}} \citep{angelopoulos2023ppi++} \end{displayquote} However, this guarantee is asymptotic in nature, applying in the regime where the number of labeled examples becomes large, while the highest-value use of PPI++ comes precisely when labeled data is scarce.
-This leaves an open question: If the labeled sample is already too small to give a reliable estimate of the mean, when can we trust its assessment of the pseudo-labels?
+Informed by analysis showing that the (asymptotic) variance of PPI++ is never greater than the variance of the \emph{classical} estimator that only uses labeled examples, they note (emphasis added)